jasonsjones/simple-data-cache/README.md

 therefore, the data stored in the data cache, or dictionary, will not persist between instances unless additional custom code is written to provide that functionality.
 This implemention is simply an in-memory data store used to store key/value pairs.
-Nonetheless, this simple data cache can be very useful.
+Nevertheless, this simple data cache can be very useful.

 *For specific examples and documentation, see the below sections*